Try these simple Dark chocolate Sea Salt Almond Butter Cups.

-510 grams (18 ounces) organic milk chocolate, finely chopped
+510 grams (18 ounces) organic dark chocolate, finely chopped

 142 grams (1 cup) organic powdered sugar, sifted

 1/4 cup (57 grams) organic salted butter, softened

 1/2 teaspoon organic vanilla extract

 Using a double boiler, add all of the chocolate.